Political status of Puerto Rico

 The status of the island is the result of various political activities within both the United States and Puerto Rican governments.
 The United Nations removed it from the list of non-self-governing territories in 1953, but it remains subject to the Territorial Clause of the U.S. Constitution.
 According to the Insular Cases, Puerto Rico is "a territory appurtenant and belonging to the United States, but not a part of the United States within the revenue clauses of the Constitution".

 American and Puerto Rican political activities regarding the status question have revolved around three sets of initiatives: presidential executive orders, bills in the U.S. Congress, and referendums held in Puerto Rico.
 U.S. Presidents have issued three executive orders on the subject, and Congress has considered four major bills on Puerto Rico's political status.
-Puerto Rican status referendums have been held four times to determine the desired political status of Puerto Rico in relation to the United States of America.
-None of them have been binding on U.S. Congress.
+Over the last 12 years, four status referendums have been held in the archipelago and island to determine the desired political status of Puerto Rico in relation to the United States.
+Each one has favored statehood, or to become a state of the Union.
+However, none has been binding on U.S. Congress, which last significant effort to resolve the political status took place through the Puerto Rico Status Act in 2022.
+The bill passed the U.S. House but was not considered by the U.S. Senate.

-Internationally, several organizations have called for the U.S. government to expedite the process to allow self-determination in Puerto Rico while considering Puerto Rico a Caribbean nation with its own national identity.
+Internationally, several organizations have called for the U.S. government to expedite the process to allow the self-determination of Puerto Rico while considering Puerto Rico a Caribbean nation with its own national identity.
 For instance, the United Nations Special Committee on Decolonization has called for the United States "to allow the Puerto Rican people to take decisions in a sovereign manner, and to address their urgent economic and social needs, including unemployment, marginalization, insolvency and poverty."